M.S. Degree Requirements

 Note: It is the student's responsibility to verify that they have met the program and University requirements, and any courses listed for a future quarter on their M.S.
 Program Proposal are scheduled to be offered.
 Failure by the student to verify that a course is scheduled to be offered will not be considered as grounds for a replacement petition, if a course listed on the Program Proposal form is not offered.

 The MS program requires students to take advanced courses in four main skill areas: formal, empirical, computational, and philosophical; and in at least three of the following departments: Computer Science, Linguistics, Philosophy, and Psychology.
-Each course should be taken for 3 or more units.
+Each course must be taken for 3 or more units.

 Advanced courses in each of the skill areas are defined below.
 The courses listed are examples of those that have been approved.
 Other courses may be approved if appropriate.